Skip to content

 What is IMPORTANT is that each variant type (Branch, Leaf in this example) needs to have the same number of type parameters.

-For example, let's say you want to create a recursive tree data structure, that in leaves will hold value of A type.
+For example, let's say you want to create a recursive tree data structure, that in its leaves will hold a value of A type.

 Declaration and generation